icambron/twix.js/docs/docs.markdown

 Unlike Moment, Twix currently puts all the language definitions in the same file, so there's only one thing to load.
 Here's how it works:

 * **Node**: If you're using Node.js, Twix will automatically try to load the language for whatever language Moment is set to; there's nothing for you to do.
-* **Browser**: The same goes for the browser, but you'll have to provide the [language file](https://github.com/icambron/twix.js/tree/master/bin/lang.js).
+* **Browser**: The same goes for the browser, but you'll have to provide the [locale file](https://github.com/icambron/twix.js/tree/master/build/locale.js).
 So include it in a script tag after Moment and Twix (you will also want Moment's language file for the token translations).
 * **AMD support**: The language file also supports AMD, so you can load it with RequireJS just like you did Twix itself.
 * **Defaults**: If the Moment language doesn't have a corresponding Twix language, Twix will use the default (American English) formatting.